Skip to main content

 While the reduction of VAT is a primary mechanism, emerging research suggests that GHS may exert direct beneficial effects on the cardiovascular system.
 The GHS-R1a receptor, the target for ghrelin mimetics like Ipamorelin, has been identified on cardiomyocytes, endothelial cells, and vascular smooth muscle cells.
 This finding opens the possibility for GH-independent actions.

 Activation of these receptors has been shown in preclinical models to promote vasodilation, inhibit apoptosis in cardiomyocytes following ischemic injury, and reduce local inflammatory responses within the vasculature.
-These direct actions could contribute to improved and offer a degree of cardioprotection that is complementary to the systemic benefits derived from improved metabolic health.
+These direct actions could contribute to improved endothelial function and offer a degree of cardioprotection that is complementary to the systemic benefits derived from improved metabolic health.
 While human data on these direct effects are still developing, they represent a compelling area of future investigation.

 Summary of Key Findings from Tesamorelin Clinical Trials on Cardiometabolic Markers